Aavescan logo Aavescan

 Compound USDC APR comparison

 The chart shows three different APY calculations for the Compound V2 USDC market using different measures.
-Notice how different assumptions about the number of blocks per day leads to different results when using the borrowRate as opposed to using the index.

 Special thanks to @samlafer for insights in this Twitter thread and to Robert L. in Compound’s Discord.